 Filtering controls can be applied globally for all users or set for different user groups – staff, students, or IT departments for instance.
 Some solutions also offer time-based controls, allowing school Internet filters to be set during certain hours.

-School Internet Filtering Solutions from SpamTitan
+Internet Filtering Solutions for Schools from TitanHQ

 WebTitan is a powerful content filtering solution that is a perfect match for schools, allowing them to carefully control the Internet content that staff and students can access.
 The solution can be installed as a virtual appliance or as a 100% cloud-based solution.
 Regardless which deployment option you chose, there is no need to purchase any hardware.
 All WebTitan school Internet filtering solutions can be run on existing equipment or in a public or private cloud.